CS683/LectureNotes/Module6.md

 * Password protected.
 Password is used in the encryption process.
 Device management API are provided.
 * Application Sandbox
   * Each application is run in a separate process.
 Process isolation is provided by underneath Linux kernel.
-  Each application cannot access other application's member.
+  Each application cannot access other application's memory.
 Communication between different applications are done through IPC or ICC.
   * Each application has a separate uid/gid.
 Using the file system permission mechanism, each application cannot access another application's internal storage.
 Data share between different applications are through content provider or external storage.
 * Android Permission Model